Rhenia Island, Mykonos – A Hidden Paradise

 At the same time, a hospital in its ancient form was set up at Rhenia to treat those that got sick in Delos.
 So, Rhenia turned into a burial and treatment centre up until Delos’ glory and fame went down.
 After that, the beautiful island was deserted and left to its fate.

-Rhenia Island Mykonos
+Rhenia Island in Mykonos.

 An uninhabited protected area